ASKnetCommunity/LEAD/README.md

 - organize gatherings and much more.

 Feel free to contact any of the peers in your region or [suggest another profile](https://github.com/ASKnetCommunity/LEAD/issues) to be added.
 You might also want to contact one of the partner Hubs for participation.
 If you want to take part, you can start with creating a profile for yourself.
 You [find the tutorials here](https://github.com/ASKnetCommunity/LEAD/wiki).

+## Development

+You can find out how to get the website running and developed locally on your computer here: [Development](https://github.com/ASKnetCommunity/ASKnet.Community/wiki/development)

 ## Partners and Funder